 Fish extenders are widely available on Etsy.
 You can custom order one that suits your family perfectly.
 Simply enter the search term “fish extender” and prepare to be overwhelmed with options!
 Alternatively, you can make your own–and it doesn’t have to be fancy.
 Even a cute tote bag will work in a pinch!

 Where do I sign up?

 It’s simple.
-You just visit the Disney Cruise Meets thread on the DISboards and select your cruise date.
+You just visit the Facebook group for finding a Fish Extender group.
 You’ll need to sign up with the names (and sometimes ages) of participating family members as well as your stateroom number.

 What happens next?

 Once numbers are finalized, each member of the group prepares a gift for the other participating cabins.
 You can opt to provide a single family gift for the participating cabins, or give individual gifts to each person in the cabin.
 There are no rules regarding gifts (no minimum or maximum dollar value).
 Often times, the gifts are handmade, but not always.
 Once the cruise has commenced, participants deliver their gifts to the other participating staterooms, leaving them as a surprise in the fish extender pockets.
 One of the most fun aspects of taking part in a fish extender group is checking in throughout the day to see what little goodies are waiting.